irish-luong/DE-data_engineering_summary/README.md

 - Incorrectly selecting the right technology stack for desired scaling and performance
 - Companies are not agile
 - Business requirements change before a system is implemented

+### Data Architecture Design

+### ODS (Operational Data Store)
+#### 1. Definition
+An Operational Data Store is a centralized database that provides a current/recent "snapshot" of the data from all ingested transactional systems.
+It is especially used for operational reporting.
+It allows organizations to combine data from the original format, even if different, from various external and internal sources into a single centralized location, which provides access for business reporting.
+It has 2 main functions:

+- Keep a clean copy of data sets coming from multiple sources
+- Keep this as a source for the data warehouse.